TiDB Data Migration Table Routing

 Assuming in the scenario of sharded schemas and tables, you want to migrate the test_{1,2,3...}.t_{1,2,3...} tables in two upstream MySQL instances to the test.t table in the downstream TiDB instance.
 At the same time, you want to extract the source information of the sharded tables and write it to the downstream merged table.

 To migrate the upstream instances to the downstream test.t, you must create routing rules similar to the previous section Merge sharded schemas and tables.
-In addtion, you need to add the extract-table, extract-schema, and extract-source configurations:
+In addition, you need to add the extract-table, extract-schema, and extract-source configurations:

 • extract-table: For a sharded table matching schema-pattern and table-pattern, DM extracts the sharded table name by using table-regexp and writes the name suffix without the t_ part to target-column of the merged table, that is, the c_table column.